How to Use Amazon Route 53 as an Integrated DNS Provider

 Updating your zone

-Now we can use DNSimple as our central control plane and source of truth for all our DNS management needs across all services.
-Let’s see it in action — we’ll make a change in the central control plane and have it propagate to Route 53 seamlessly.
+Now you can use DNSimple as your central control plane and source of truth for all your DNS management needs across all services.
+Let’s see it in action — make a change in the central control plane and have it propagate to Route 53 seamlessly.

 1. In your DNSimple zone, add a few records, and make some changes to existing ones.